allonsy/omnipad/README.txt

 author: Alec S
 e-mail: linuxbash8@gmail.com

+note EasyReader and EasyWriter are products of University of Washington

 This is a git repo for my java omnipad project. run this with
 $ java -jar omnipad.jar